sphinx-software/antenna/README.md

 In real world application, you will have to manage rather complex state than the above demo.
 This is where the `Subscription` component shining.

-`Subscription` component can automatically subscribe & unsubscribe to a channel automatically - thanks to `useEffect` hook.
+`Subscription` component can automatically subscribe & unsubscribe to a channel - thanks to `useEffect` hook.
 Each subscription will have its own state, and can update the state according to the message it received.
 You have complete control over that state by providing a reducer to it.